Finiteness of formal pushforwards: Formal pushforwards

-Although Proposition~\ref{pushforward torsion-free}(a) holds both for the properties of being torsion-free and coherent, Proposition~\ref{pushforward torsion-free}(c) does not carry over in general to the coherent property (e.g., if $U$ is affine and $V \subset U$ is the complement of a principal divisor).
-But as we show in Theorem~\ref{genl coh ext} below, coherence is preserved under pushforward if the complement of $V$ in $U$ has codimension at least two.
-First, we obtain the following special case of Theorem~\ref{genl coh ext}.
+Although Proposition~\ref{pushforward torsion-free}(a) holds both for the properties of being torsion-free and coherent, Proposition~\ref{pushforward torsion-free}(c) does not carry over in general to the coherent property, nor to the weaker property of being finite (e.g., if $U$ is affine and $V \subset U$ is the complement of a principal divisor).
+But as we show in Theorem~\ref{genl fin ext} below, finiteness is preserved under pushforward if the complement of $V$ in $U$ has codimension at least two.
+First, we obtain the following special case of Theorem~\ref{genl fin ext}.